MASSENA - Ypsilanti Township, Mich. recently hosted an open house showcasing dozens of former General Motors plant sites in 14 states.

-Local officials want the trust, which still is considering locations, to host an event in the north country to improve the Massena GM Powertrain sites chances for redevelopment.
+Area leaders are hopeful RACER, which is still considering locations, will host an event in the north country to improve the Massena GM-Powertrain sites chances for redevelopment.

-More than 200 private investors, consultants, public officials and remediation experts attended the June 20 Michigan event sponsored by the trust.
-The majority of the dozens of former GM sites are in Michigan.
+More than 200 private investors, consultants, public officials and remediation experts attended the June 20 Michigan event sponsored by RACER.
+The majority of RACERs dozens of former GM sites are in Michigan.

 It gave us the opportunity to introduce RACER on a larger scale, Assistant Redevelopment Manager Patricia Spitzley said.

 A New York open house could be a better opportunity to market the former GM sites in this state, Ms. Spitzley said.
-At the last north country redevelopment task force meeting, she mentioned the trust is considering Syracuse for its next open house because its location is closer to potential buyers.
+At the last north country redevelopment task force meeting, she mentioned RACER was considering Syracuse for its next open house because its location was in closer proximity to potential stakeholders who might purchase a GM property.

-The trust owns three former GM properties in New York: in Massena, Syracuse and Tonawanda, Ms. Spitzley said.
+RACER maintains three former GM properties in New York: in Massena, Syracuse and the Buffalo suburb of Tonawanda, Ms. Spitzley said.

 Weve had some requests from folks in New York to have a similar program, she said.
 Youd have all the communities together.
 Youd have redevelopers together.
 Its a great opportunity for networking.

-But the trust also is open to scheduling an event in Massena, she said.
+But RACER was also open to scheduling an event in Massena, she said.

 Were still exploring that, she said.

-County Legislator and task force Chairman Anthony J. Arquiett said he hoped the trust would schedule an open house in Massena.
+County Legislator and task force Chairman Anthony J. Arquiett said he hoped RACER would follow through with its consideration to schedule an open house in Massena.

 Massena Supervisor Joseph D. Gray said a Massena event, instead of one 150 miles away, would give prospective companies a better idea of the assets and attributes the GM site and the region have.